If you’re a woman, it’s likely you’ve felt the burn. And the itch. And the…you get the idea.

 Video visits with a board-certified Indigo provider are available 8 am to 8 pm every day.
 You’ll meet face-to-face for a consultation, then receive a diagnosis, care plan and prescription or refill, if needed.

 Of course, we’re always happy to see you at one of our more than 35 Indigo neighborhood locations.
 Simply book an appointment online or walk in.
-We make getting care for minor illness and injuries and primary care essentials as simple and convenient as possible.
+We make getting care for minor illness and injuries as simple and convenient as possible.
 And if it makes sense for you to see a specialist, we’ll happily coordinate a referral.